Two Men Convicted For The 1965 Assassination Of Malcolm X Have Been Acquitted

 Today, Aziz and Islam have been officially exonerated for the murder of Malcolm X, but only after serving a combined 42 years behind bars in some of New York state's worst facilities as well as carrying the public shame of being falsely branded the murderers of one of the most important leaders in Black history.
 Legal counsel for the men stressed that the corrupt investigation had “horrific, torturous and unconscionable” consequences that could never be undone.

-“This wasn’t a mere oversight,” said one defense lawyer for Aziz and Islam.
+“This wasn’t a mere oversight,” said Deborah Francois, a lawyer for the Shanies Law Office.
 “This was a product of extreme and gross official misconduct.”